EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: Analysis

-This theoretical framework~\ref{theorm1} suggests that instance modification, by aligning more closely with noisy but informative labels $\tilde{Y}$, can leverage the inherent structure and causality in the data to enhance learning.
-It demonstrates that instance modification improves alignment between instances and noisy labels, reduces information loss, and ultimately leads to better generalization.
+Theorem~\ref{theorem1} provides a stylized sufficient-condition analysis that motivates why instance modification can be beneficial.
+It suggests improved label alignment, no larger Bayes risk under squared loss, more stable estimation in a linear illustration, and controlled generalization under the stated assumptions.
 These insights provide several key motivations for the design of our method.
-Firstly, the improvements in alignment highlight the importance of modifying instances to embed noisy label information directly.
+First, the improvements in alignment highlight the importance of modifying instances to embed noisy label information directly.
 This motivates the use of controllable generative models in EchoAlign, which can effectively incorporate label information into the instance features.
-Secondly, ensuring a minimal distribution difference between $X$ and $X'$ is crucial.
+Second, ensuring a minimal distribution difference between $X$ and $X'$ is crucial.
 EchoMod generates $X'$ with small distribution differences from $X$, while EchoSelect retains clean samples to control distribution differences, ensuring better generalization on test data.

-Thirdly, the improvement in estimation stability indicates that using modified features can result in more consistent and reliable model predictions, driving the focus on preserving the essential characteristics of the data during transformation to reduce variability and enhance stability.
+Third, the improvement in estimation stability indicates that using modified features can result in more consistent and reliable model predictions, motivating a focus on preserving the essential characteristics of the data during transformation to reduce variability and enhance both statistical stability and robustness in model performance.